 For many runners, a marathon is more like a desire to take up challenges.
 It is a life changing experience which takes you to new heights and adds a new dimension to your life.
-You may have your own reason to run, maybe to challenge yourself, enhance your physique, or raise awareness for a charity, always keep that spirit alive while training.
+You may have your own reason to run, maybe to challenge yourself, enhance your physique, or raise awareness for a charity, or keep yourself healthy, always keep that spirit alive while training.

 Before starting with any vigorous exercise consult your doctor, especially if you suffer from any major ailment.
 Your doctor will give you a guideline to ensure you are on the right track.
 Invest in running shoes as these are your best companions while running.
 Pick a pair that fits comfortably and provides the required cushioning and support.
 Always do some light stretching before running as this loosens your muscles.
 Choose clothes that are made from technical fabrics; this material absorbs the sweat from your body and keeps you dry and comfortable.
 For women, find the right sports bra to stay comfortable during running.
 Always carry a bottle of water to stay hydrated.